 Best for all losses

-Best for the loss of a family member
+Best for the loss of a sibling or child

-The Compassionate Friends provide support to every family experiencing the death of a son, daughter, brother, sister, or grandchild.
-They offer online support through live chats with a friendly atmosphere to develop friendships with people who understand what you are going through.
+It offers online support through live chats in a friendly atmosphere to develop friendships with people who understand what you are going through.

 The group also offers over 30 private and moderated Facebook groups to connect you to people experiencing the same loss you are.